Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

 ## Properties

-Alongside the structural update history, Raphtory can maintain the changing value of properties associated with nodes and edges.
+Alongside the structural update history, Raphtory can maintain the changing value of [`Properties`][raphtory.Properties] associated with nodes and edges.
 Both the `add_node()` and `add_edge()` functions have an optional parameter `properties` which takes a dictionary of key value pairs to be stored at the given timestamp.